 The NAWG had decided to limit the number of participants for each group to between 8-10 to ensure each participant's active discussion in the group.
-Families interested in participating contacted the focus group coordinator and provided information regarding their child's age, gender, and diagnosis.
+Families interested in participating contacted each participant's active discussion in the group.
+Families interested in participating contac the focus group coordinator and provided information regarding their child's age, gender, and diagnosis.
 Families were then selected to ensure representation of children and youth across the age span and from diverse location within each region.
 Once selected, families were provided the details regarding the schedule and location of the focus group in their region.
 There were 42 parents/ grandparents that participated in the six English-speaking focus groups, representing 48 children with ASD (1 family with 3 children, and 4 families with 2 children).